Lessalty/DS-Implementation/README.md

-Basic Data Structures in C++
-This document provides an overview of several fundamental data structures implemented in C++.
-Each section introduces a specific data structure, discusses its characteristics, and provides a sample implementation.
-These structures are foundational for understanding more complex algorithms and systems in computer science.

-1. ArrayList (Dynamic Array)
-A dynamic array that automatically resizes itself as it gets populated beyond its capacity.
-The array grows its size by a certain factor (commonly 2) whenever additional capacity is needed.

-Characteristics:
-Random access allows
-𝑂(1)
-O(1) time complexity for access operations.
-Amortized
-𝑂(1)
-O(1) time complexity for insertions at the end.
-2. Linked List
-A linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
-It includes singly linked lists and doubly linked lists.

-Characteristics:
-Singly Linked List: Each node stores a reference to the next node.
-Doubly Linked List: Each node stores references to both the next and the previous nodes.
-Efficient insertion and deletion operations.
-3. Stack
-A collection of elements that follows the Last In First Out (LIFO) principle.
-A stack has two principal operations: pushing (adding) an element, which stores an element at the top of the stack, and popping (removing) the top element.

-Characteristics:
-Provides
-𝑂(1)
-O(1) time complexity for insert and delete operations.
-Used in scenarios like function call management in programming languages.
-4. Queue
-A collection that follows the First In First Out (FIFO) principle.
-Elements are added at the rear and removed from the front.

-Characteristics:
-Enqueue operation adds an element at the end of the queue.
-Dequeue operation removes the element from the beginning of the queue.
-Provides
-𝑂(1)
-O(1) time complexity for both operations.
-5. Binary Tree
-A tree data structure where each node has at most two children, referred to as the left child and the right child.
-It is a non-linear data structure compared to arrays, linked lists, stacks, and queues.

-Characteristics:
-The depth and balance of the tree can significantly affect the performance of operations.
-Used as a base for more specialized structures like Binary Search Trees (BSTs), Heaps, and Balanced Trees.
-6. Binary Search Tree (BST)
-A type of binary tree where each node has a key greater than all the keys in its left subtree and less than those in its right subtree.

-Characteristics:
-Enables average-case time complexities of
-𝑂(log⁡𝑛)
-O(logn) for search, insert, and delete operations.
-The structure needs to be balanced to maintain its efficient performance.
-7. Hash Map
-A data structure that maps keys to values, designed to optimize the speed of data retrieval operations.

-Characteristics:
-Implements an array of buckets and uses hash functions to distribute keys among these buckets.
-Handles collisions using methods like chaining (linked lists) or open addressing.
-Implementations
-Each of these data structures is implemented in C++, with emphasis on learning how to manipulate these structures.
-The implementations are straightforward to focus on teaching the underlying concepts rather than achieving optimal performance.

-This README should serve as a starting point for those new to computer science or those looking to understand the basic operations of these fundamental data structures.
+# README: Fundamental Data Structures in C++

+This document serves as a comprehensive guide to fundamental data structures, implemented in C++.
+Each section provides an introduction to a specific data structure, detailing its properties, operations, and a sample C++ implementation.
+These structures are crucial for building a solid foundation in computer science and software engineering.

+---

+## 1. **Dynamic Array (ArrayList)**
+A dynamic array automatically adjusts its capacity as elements are added, allowing it to handle more data than its initial capacity.

+### Characteristics:
+- **Direct Access**: Provides \(O(1)\) time complexity for accessing elements.
+- **Amortized Expansion**: Automatically resizes, typically doubling its capacity, which provides amortized \(O(1)\) for additions at the end.

+### Implementation Highlights:
+- Uses a single contiguous block of memory.
+- Resizes when capacity is exceeded during element addition.

+## 2. **Linked Lists**
+A linked list is a sequence of nodes where each node stores its own data and a reference to the next node in the sequence.
+It's a flexible structure, as elements can be easily added or removed without reallocation or reorganization of the entire structure.

+### Characteristics:
+- **Singly Linked Lists**: Each node has a single link field pointing to the next node.
+- **Doubly Linked Lists**: Each node has two links, one to the next node and one to the previous, allowing bidirectional traversal.

+### Implementation Highlights:
+- Efficient insertion and deletion.
+- No indices for direct access, which can lead to slower searches.

+## 3. **Stack**
+A stack is a linear data structure which follows the LIFO (Last In First Out) principle where elements are added and removed from the same end.

+### Characteristics:
+- **LIFO Order**: The last element added is the first one to be removed.
+- **Access Top Element**: Only the top element is accessible at any given time.

+### Implementation Highlights:
+- Implemented using arrays or linked lists.
+- Used in scenarios like depth-first search in graph algorithms, expression evaluation, and syntax parsing.

+## 4. **Queue**
+A queue is a linear structure which follows a FIFO (First In First Out) method, where elements are added at one end and removed from the other.

+### Characteristics:
+- **FIFO Order**: The first element added will be the first element to be removed.
+- **Access Front Element**: Only the front element can be accessed.

+### Implementation Highlights:
+- Can be implemented using arrays or linked lists.
+- Useful in breadth-first search, caching mechanisms, and IO buffers.

+## 5. **Binary Tree**
+A binary tree is a hierarchical structure consisting of nodes, each node containing up to two children referred to as the left child and the right child.

+### Characteristics:
+- **Hierarchical Structure**: Each node can have zero, one, or two children.
+- **Varieties**: Includes specialized forms like Binary Search Trees (BST), AVL trees, and Red-Black trees.

+### Implementation Highlights:
+- Used to implement efficient searching and sorting algorithms.
+- Provides a basis for more complex data structures like heaps and graphs.

+## 6. **Binary Search Tree (BST)**
+A Binary Search Tree is a binary tree where each node has a key greater than all the keys in the node's left subtree and less than those in the right subtree.

+### Characteristics:
+- **Ordered Structure**: Facilitates fast search, insert, and delete operations.
+- **Efficient Operations**: Average-case complexity for search, insert, and delete is \(O(\log n)\).

+### Implementation Highlights:
+- Must be kept balanced to maintain \(O(\log n)\) search time.
+- Used in databases to maintain dynamic datasets.

+## 7. **Hash Map**
+A hash map offers a means of implementing associative arrays, a structure that can map keys to values using a hash function to compute the index for each key.

+### Characteristics:
+- **Fast Access**: Aims for \(O(1)\) time complexity for lookups, insertions, and deletions.
+- **Handling Collisions**: Collisions are managed using techniques like chaining or open addressing.

+### Implementation Highlights:
+- Highly efficient for scenarios requiring rapid access to elements.
+- Integral to the performance of database indexing, caching systems, and associative arrays.

+---

+This README aims to offer a foundational understanding and practical C++ implementations of essential data structures.
+These implementations are ideal for educational purposes, allowing students and professionals alike to gain a deeper understanding of data manipulation and storage mechanics in software engineering.